2023 World Beach Games: Host selection

 In 2019, California Ultimate considered submission for a bid for this edition of the Games in partnership with the Los Angeles Organization of Ultimate Teams.

 The Games

 Sports

-The 2023 World Beach Games will feature 14 disciplines in 14 sports; the programme was finalised in August 2022.
-All of the events are non-Olympic, i.e., not featured in the current programme for the Summer Olympics, and are gender equal.
+The 2023 World Beach Games would have featured 14 disciplines in 14 sports; the programme was finalised in August 2022.
+All of the events would have been non-Olympic, i.e., not featured in the current programme for the Summer Olympics, and gender equal.

 On 5 October 2022, it was announced that kitefoil racing would be replaced by wingfoil racing, owing to a review of weather conditions in Bali making a successful competition of the former unlikely.

+After consulting with the Executive Board of the Association of National Olympic Committees (ANOC), it was decided that 3x3 Basketball would not feature at the games.
+Bali 2023 faced issues regarding several venues and tried to find solutions to ensure sports programs would remain part of the ANOC World Beach Games Bali 2023.
+The Local Organizing Committee (LOC), in this case the Indonesia ANOC World Beach Games Organizing Committee, also tried to find an alternative venue for 3x3 basketball because the operator wanted to charge a rental price that was too high for the location that had previously been confirmed to be for the sport.
+Due to budget and time constraints, ANOC regretfully accepted the LOC's decision and request.